axg74/bmax_shmup_level_editor/README.md

 iff_loader.bmx

-* loads Amiga DPaint4 IFF-files up to 32 colors in BlitzMAX on Windows.
+* loads and renders an Amiga DPaint4 IFF-files up to 32 colors in BlitzMAX on Windows.
 Returns an TImage-Object.

 level_editor.bmx